23rd Wing

+Mission

 The mission of the 23rd Wing is to organize, train and employ combat-ready Fairchild Republic A-10 Thunderbolt II, HC-130J and HH-60W, as well as pararescuemen and force protection assets.
-It consists of approximately 5,000 military and civilian personnel, including a geographically separated unit (GSU) at Avon Park Air Force Range, Florida.
+It consists of approximately 5,000 military and civilian personnel, including a geographically separated unit at Avon Park Air Force Range, Florida.

 Units

-Aircraft from the 23rd Wing conducted a surge exercise 22 May 2017, at Moody Air Force Base, Ga.
-The exercise demonstrated the wing's ability to rapidly deploy combat ready forces across the globe.
-The 23rd Wing maintains and operates A-10C Thunderbolt IIs, HH-60G Pave Hawks, and HC-130J Combat King II aircraft for precision attack, personnel recovery and combat support worldwide.
+Aircraft from the 23rd Wing conducted a surge exercise 22 May 2017, at Moody Air Force Base (Note: The exercise demonstrated the wing's ability to rapidly deploy combat ready forces across the globe.
+The 23rd Wing maintains and operates A-10C Thunderbolt IIs, HH-60G Pave Hawks, and HC-130J Combat King II aircraft for precision attack, personnel recovery and combat support worldwide.)

 The 23rd Wing consists of the following groups: